BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Block/index.md

 ## Read an EMG Signal ##

 A good way to start using EMG is to see what the signal looks like.
-To do this, we will send the data from the Micro:Bit to the host computer.
+To do this, we will send the data from the micro:bit to the host computer.
 Find the Serial tab and drag the "Write Value" block into the "forever" block.

 ![Serial Communication]( ./blk_serial.png)